Ventore/the-web-developer-bootcamp/README.md

 Many solutions to the exercises can be seen by opening the browser console

 - Prompt Exercise using prompt() and console.log()
+- For Loop Exercises
+- While Loop Exercises
+- Using Functions Problem Set
+- Todo List using Arrays
+- Array Problem Set
+- Movie Database, practice with creating Objects

+###Interacting with the DOM